 if I use the men’s restroom when it’s empty.

-When asked if she has experienced misogyny in the Buffalo music scene, Frazier throws a matching shrug, but the kind that most women give when the dailies roll right off their shoulders.
-“Oh yeah, with sound guys…” However, in terms of diversity in the scene she has more than shrug to give.
+When asked if they have experienced misogyny in the Buffalo music scene, Frazier throws a matching shrug, but the kind that most give when the dailies roll right off their shoulders.
+“Oh yeah, with sound guys…” However, in terms of diversity in the scene they have more than shrug to give.

-Growing up in the south under the guidance of her white mother, Frazier is of mixed-race, and was told by her mother to misidentify: “Honestly, even when it came to like, bubbling in SAT demographic bubbles.”
-While growing up in small town southern Alabama, Frazier found herself with questions of identity.
+Growing up in the south under the guidance of their white mother, Frazier is of mixed-race, and was told by their mother to misidentify: “Honestly, even when it came to like, bubbling in SAT demographic bubbles.”
+While growing up in small town southern Alabama, Frazier found themself with questions of identity.
 “I moved to a mostly white town.
 It became really hard to explore who I am, who I really am, because I was just constantly surrounded by white people.
-And, sometimes I would look at myself in the mirror and think, ‘Oh, wait.’
+And, sometimes I would look at myself in the mirror and think, ‘Oh, wait.’”

 “When it comes back to the scene, I’m bringing all of those complicated things from when I was a kid and forgetting who I am until I look in the mirror…I’m looking around at the show and thinking, ‘There are all kinds of people here.’
 And by all kinds of people, I mean, there are girls here and there are guys here and there’s like a gay person over there.
 We’re all living in harmony.
 And then, I look in the mirror and I’m like, ‘Oh wait, I’m the only person of color here.’
 So, I realize again that I’ve immersed myself in a scene that is primarily white, which is fine but, where is the balance?”

-This was how she wound up seeking different music scenes in the first place and that led her to hip hop.
-She was delighted by the visibility of herself and found comfort in not being the only POC in the room.
-Ultimately she went in search of new intersections while not compromising who she is but embracing all that she can be.
+This was how they wound up seeking different music scenes in the first place and that led them to hip hop.
+They were delighted by the visibility of themself and found comfort in not being the only POC in the room.
+Ultimately they went in search of new intersections while not compromising who they are but embracing all that they can be.
 “You can listen to whatever you want.
 You can be all of the things at the same time because people are really complex.”